pvcraven/networking-class/source/labs/session_layer/session_layer.rst

 * Figure out how to shell to another computer using SSH and a public/private key.
 Do this with two Linux/Mac computers using the ``.ssh`` directory.
 * `Tutorial <https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2>`_ (Steps 1-3)
+* Make sure you know what directory and files all the key info is stored in.
+Ask if you have trouble figuring it out, because the directory is hidden.
 * Demonstrate, in person, the ability to shell between computers this way.

 Understanding Cookies